Medio 11 days - Small Group Tour - Comfort Class

 - It is an exciting time in Cuba with rapidly changing legislation and local conditions.
 Cuba has seen a massive increase in tourism, which has put a strain on local tourist infrastructure.
 While we will strive to operate our tours as closely to published itineraries as possible, conditions often change from one day to the next, and minor tour modifications may be necessary with no advance notice.

 - Casa Particulares can refer to home-stays, B&B’s, guesthouses, self contained apartments or entire villas.
 They are family run businesses that are legal and formalised to provide accommodation to foreigners in Cuba.
 Though much nicer than general Cuban homes they can seem a bit rustic and simple compared to what most international travellers are used to back home.
-Experience Cuba utilises premium accommodations as their entry level, with private bathrooms and air conditioning services guaranteed.

 - Cuba as a developing country is subject to power outages and it is common to have low water pressures in the showers and sinks.